Ingesting Events

 Broadcast

 This one is used to broadcast one event to multiple tenants in your system.
-A use case for this are web3/blockchain events, where you want to broadcast a social event like cast.created to multiple customers.
-With this structure, you will specify neither endpoint_id nor owner_id and Convoy will try to dispatch the event to all endpoints except the endpoint specifically exclude itself through it’s subscription.
+A use case for this is web3/blockchain events, where you want to broadcast a social event like cast.created to multiple customers.
+With this structure, you will specify neither endpoint_id nor owner_id and Convoy will try to dispatch the event to all endpoints except the endpoint specifically exclude itself through its subscription.
 Use this endpoint to ingest this structure via the API.

 {